wesrupert/vim/README.md

 I like `<c-a>` for select all.
 I'm just used to it.
 So I use `(i)noremap <c-a> <esc>ggVG` to emulate it.

 Global copy paste is nice when interacting with other applications.
-So I use `noremap <leader>p "+p` and `noremap <leader>y "+Y` to quickly copy to the global register.
+So I use `noremap <leader>v "+p` and `noremap <leader>y "+y` to quickly copy to the global register.

 I get annoyed by random highlights easily.
 And I like searching with hlsearch on, so it's nice to have a quick way to disable it after a search. `map <leader>] :noh<CR>` does the trick for me.